 HISTORY

-Historically, culturally, and linguistically tied to Senegal, the Gambia was split from its neighbor in the 18th century by European powers.
+Historically, culturally, and linguistically tied to Senegal, the Gambia was split from its neighbour in the 18th century by European powers.
 Most of the region was taken over by France, but a narrow piece of land around the Gambia River was ceded to Great Britain.
 This small area eventually became the Gambia.

 The Gambia gained its independence from the UK on 18 February 1965.
 Elections have continued ever since, but with government intimidation and detention of opposition leaders, they aren’t completely democratic.

-After ruling with an iron fist for over 20 years, during which he withdrew the Gambia from international organisations such as the Commonwealth and the International Court of Justice (ICJ), Yahya Jammeh eventually lost the election to Adama Barrow in 2016.
+After ruling with an iron fist for over 20 years, during which he withdrew the Gambia from international organizations such as the Commonwealth and the International Court of Justice (ICJ), Yahya Jammeh eventually lost the election to Adama Barrow in 2016.
 Although Jammeh initially refused to concede defeat, Barrow escaped to Senegal, and Jammeh was eventually forced to step down and go into exile under the threat of military intervention from Gambia’s neighbours.
 Since coming to power, Barrow has attempted to roll back some of Jammeh’s excesses, with Gambia having since re-joined the ICJ and the Commonwealth.